SolidBlock-cn/enhanced_commands_mod_docs/docs/arguments/nbt_predicate/index.en.md

 In accurate matching, the predicate passes only when the length and all elements of the list match, while in non-accurate matching, it passes as long as the predicates in the expected list can all find elements matching this predicate in the list to be tested:

-- `[1, 2, 3]`: Passes when the NBT value is a list, and the list contain the three values, regardless of the order.
+- `#!js [1, 2, 3]`: Passes when the NBT value is a list, and the list contain the three values, regardless of the order.
 This predicate is equivalent to `[:1, :2, :3]`.
-- `=[1, 2, 3]`: Passes when the NBT value is a list, and the list has and only has three elements, and the three elements are 1, 2 and 3, without changing the order.
+- `#!js =[1, 2, 3]`: Passes when the NBT value is a list, and the list has and only has three elements, and the three elements are 1, 2 and 3, without changing the order.
 As an equal sign is prepended before the list, elements inside it use equal-sign matching by default.
 This predicate is identical to  `= [=1, =2, =3]`.
-- `[]`: Passes when the NBT value is a list, regardless of its contents.
+- `#!js []`: Passes when the NBT value is a list, regardless of its contents.
-- `=[]`: Passes only when the list is empty.
+- `#!js =[]`: Passes only when the list is empty.

 | predicate           | NBT to be tested                          | whether matches    |
 |--------------|-----------------------------------|---------|